 In addition to payments required under the Fair Work Act 2009 an employment contract may require additional payments to be made when employment has come to an end.
 In these circumstances this will be a matter of interpretation and will generally require specific advice.

 The complexity of what constitutes final pay for when an employee leaves the business can be quite overwhelming.
-The last thing you want is to risk reputational damage to your business or end up with expensive claims for breaching the minimums under the NES, award or enterprise agreement.
+The last thing you want is to risk damaging your business’ reputation, or end up with expensive claims for breaching the minimums under the NES, award or enterprise agreement.
 When you are considering terminating an employee, consider seeking expert advice to ensure you don’t find yourself in a sticky situation.